enterspeedhq/enterspeed-docs/docs/tutorials/multilevel-navigation/1-getting-started.md

 ## The data

-Our data is a common and straight forward example, that consists of two types: *navigationGroup* and *navigationItem*.
+Our data is a common and straight forward example, that consists of two types: *mainNavigation* and *navigationItem*.

-A *navigationGroup* is the parent and can have *navigationItems* as children.
+The *mainNavigation* is the parent and can have *navigationItems* as children.
 We have kept the properties to a minimum of having a title, this can of course be extended with URL and more.

 In this example we only have one level, but you could have as many you choose.